aleksyprok/pairs_trading_oaf/README.md

 - `README.md`: The file you are currently reading, with instructions and information about this project.
 - `requirements.txt`: Lists all Python dependencies.
 - `setup.py`: A script for setting up the application.

+# Developer Advice

+- **Issue Tracking for New Features**: Before adding new features, you are encouraged to raise an issue in the repository.
+This helps in tracking requests and discussions.
+When creating a new branch for the feature, include the issue number in the branch name for easy reference.

+- **Code Style and Linting**: You are encouraged to follow the PyLint linting style to maintain code quality and consistency.
+You can install the PyLint package directly into Visual Studio Code to aid in adhering to these standards.